"Only bad witches are ugly." - Glenda

 |Burnin' up his fuse up here alone|

 That's what made SCREAM so unnerving; these characters knew what was coming--they'd seen it in the movies.
-As kids kept awake at night all through the slasher 80s, vowing in our anxiety that we would never drop the knife by the killer's prone body, we resonated.
-SCREAM used the dread inspired by those earlier movies, which had by now settled in our collective dream unconscious, and re-activated it.
+As kids kept awake at night all through the slasher 80s, vowing in our slasher-fueled anxiety that we would never drop the knife by the killer's prone body, we resonated with those SCREAM kids.
+SCREAM used the dread inspired by those earlier movies, which had by now settled in our collective dream unconscious, and re-activated it, showing even a kid who knows HALLOWEEN by heart and has already thought through his bedroom defense, might be killed anyway.
+It was a terrifying thought.

-Zombie can only admire that unconscious from a safe distance.
+Zombie can only admire that collective unconscious and that terror from a safe distance.
 He's a fan, not a player.
 He doesn't know why he likes them - so he just apes the box covers.
 He's the R-rated Tim Burton, i.e. for a director he makes a good set designer.
-They both gravitate towards familiar narratives--remakes of their favorite films--because they have no gift for story structure or pacing: they just want to create the fantasy bedroom they dreamt of as children.
+They both gravitate towards familiar narratives--remakes of their favorite films--because they have no gift for story structure or pacing: they just want to create the fantasy setting they dreamt of inhabiting as children.
+Once they do, it's like one of those Halloween parties where people in fancy costumes just stand around awkward all night.

 Luckily Zombie is free of the awful whimsy-packed orchestral pomp of those Danny Elfman scores Burton uses.
 Now you think I'm whimsist!?
 Fuck yeah, because it pollutes the real madness.
-Whimsy is the way an insecure artist of the macabre chews your food for you.
+Whimsy is the way an insecure artist of the macabre, or MST3000, chews your food for you.

 |Oddities seems such a lonely world|

 Now you think I'm an anti-faddist.
 Well no. It's just that I'm really crazy.
-And I don't trust carnies and their little hairy hobbit hands.
-But I trust normals even less.
-Dude, the truly craz try to be normal, and fail and the compromise are the eccentric tics; the vice versa are sad - or am I jealous of 'stability?'
-Before I started wearing black fingernail polish, growing my rat tail, and wearing combat boots with white circles I painted on them in white-out, I guess I was similar.
+And while I don't trust carnies and their little hairy hobbit hands, their undiagnosed Hep-C and permanent smell of diesel oil, I trust normals even less.
+Dude, the truly crazy try to be normal.
+They fail!
+And the result of their failure are the real eccentric tics; the vice versa are only sad - or am I jealous of 'stability?'
+Around 1983, vefore I started wearing black fingernail polish, growing my rat tail, and wearing combat boots with white circles I painted on them in white-out, I guess I was similar.
 Are you calling me a poseur now?
 Yeah, maybe.... but I escaped it, through psychedelics, alcoholism, and being in a band, and... hmm, no, that's it.
 Just those three things.
 Goddamn it!
+I was depressed, is the thing, undiagnosed - as was all the depression not suicided over.
+That level of depression will make you reckless in what you do, you scramble for the intense experience, and CBGBs and City Gardens are like soothing beach trips.
+When you're a drunken acidhead, it's the same, but now you're free.

 |CBGB's: Smell on Earth|